-The greatest emo songs are the anthems that defined the genre across its waves, from Jimmy Eat World’s crossover hit “The Middle” to My Chemical Romance’s epic “Welcome to the Black Parade.”
+The greatest emo songs are the anthems that defined the genre across its different waves, picked here for cultural reach and staying power: think Jimmy Eat World’s crossover hit “The Middle” through My Chemical Romance’s “Welcome to the Black Parade.”

 Picking the greatest emo songs is a guaranteed way to start an argument, but a few tracks show up on nearly every list.
 These are the songs that crowds still scream back word for word, decades later.
 For context on the genre behind them, see our pillar guide on what emo is.